adamgordonbell/amphetype_new/README.md

 # Warning about databases/statistics:

 The database/statistics of this fork should be considered unstable.
-In addition, some of the options here (e.g. automatically inserting space) can significantly change the resulting statistics.
+In addition, some of the options here (e.g. automatically inserting spaces or other characters) can significantly change the resulting statistics.

 It is therefore recommended to use a different database for this fork than with other versions of amphetype, and to make regular backups of any important data.